Bentley Colliery

 Bentley Colliery was a coal mine in Bentley, near Doncaster in South Yorkshire, England, that operated between 1906 and 1993.
 In common with many other mines, it suffered disasters and accidents.
-The worst Bentley disaster was in 1931 when 45 miners were killed after a gas explosion.
+The worst Bentley disaster was in 1931, when 45 miners were killed after a gas explosion.
 The site of the mine has been converted into a woodland.

 History

 With profits earned from their Nottinghamshire pits, the Barber, Walker & Company initiated some exploratory boreholes in the Bentley area in the late 19th century.
-Further investigations were carried out in 1902 and in 1903 when several sites had boreholes driven into them to test for coal reserves.
+Further investigations were carried out in 1902 and in 1903, when several sites had boreholes driven into them to test for coal reserves.
 Despite hitting quicksand and extremes of flooding, what would become the main mine shaft was sunk in 1906, although coaling did not become possible until 1908.
 However, due to the bad geological foundations that the pit head was built upon, between 1910–1911 a re-inforced concrete headstock and pit shaft were installed above Shaft No. 1 to a depth of 45 ft below ground and 14 ft above.
 The design was relatively new to Britain and the materials were rolled steel and ferro-concrete.

 The initial workforce at Bentley were those already in the employ of Barber, Walker and Company, who had been tempted away from their pits at Watnall and High Park in Nottinghamshire.
 Additionally, the local area could not supply enough men to work in the mine, so many moved into the area from outside the region and the company built Bentley New Village (which still exists) to accommodate all the workers.
-The new village had a school, football club (Bentley Colliery FC) and a cricket club too.
+The new village had a school, football club (Bentley Colliery FC) and a cricket club.

 By 1910, employees at the mine numbered 1,000; this had risen considerably during the pre-nationalisation era when the average number of workers at the mine between 1933 and 1947 was just under 3,000.
-The mine recorded its best year of production in 1924 when over 1,200,000 tonne of coal was brought to the surface.
+The mine recorded its best year of production in 1924, when over 1,200,000 tonne of coal was brought to the surface.